 My own hidden disability is an aching, throbbing, sometimes knifing, burning patch almost two square feet in total running from a few inches below my belly button to a couple inches above my sternum and wrapping itself around my entire left side, terminating at my spine.
 There are patches within the greater tract that are less painful, and there are those that scream like scantily clad ingénues in smutty, cruddy, done-in-by-your-buddy slasher films – is there any other kind?
-Thankfully my ingénues aren’t hollering incessantly, the never-ending form of pain comes in the dull, pulsing ache in the side accompanied by a strange metallic taste in my mouth, as if somehow the pain bleeds over into another sense, that of taste in this case, as if I’m biting into an aluminum can.
+Thankfully, my ingénues aren’t hollering incessantly, rather, the never-ending form of pain comes in the dull, pulsing ache in the side accompanied by a strange metallic taste in my mouth, as if somehow the pain bleeds over into another sense, that of taste in this case, as if I’m biting into an aluminum can.

-If you read my “highly motivational” exercise blog, quotes indicating more of a hopeful appraisal rather than an objective one admittedly, you’ll see that my most successful coping mechanism has been cardio exercise – pretty goddamned intense cardio at that.
+If you read my “highly motivational” exercise blog (quotes indicating more of a hopeful appraisal rather than an objective one admittedly), you’ll see that my most successful coping mechanism has been cardio exercise – pretty goddamned intense cardio at that.
 It literally saved my life, and if you’re suffering from chronic pain, it can save yours too.
 But that’s another subject for that other blog – there will be endless overlap to be sure, but this blog is primarily dedicated to the day-to-day struggle of coping with constant pain, or any “hidden” disability.

-At the most basic level, a hidden disability makes it more daunting to ask for a seat on the subway or bus; on a more complex level a hidden disability requires explaining… if I had a cane many people in New York City would offer such seats, I know because I’ve seen it happen – we’re actually a pretty decent bunch, our abrasive reputation aside.
-The most challenging adversary to those with a hidden disability is perception, if your disability is in fact hidden, you must be taken at your word, and sometimes you may even be chastised silently with a look, or on occasion challenged outright by a challenging phrase, like “you look okay to me.”
+At the most basic level, a hidden disability makes it more daunting to ask for a seat on the subway or bus; on a more complex level, a hidden disability requires explaining.
+If I had a cane, many people in New York City would offer such seats, I know because I’ve seen it happen – we’re actually a pretty decent bunch, our abrasive reputation aside.
+The most challenging adversary to those with a hidden disability is perception: if your disability is in fact hidden, you must be taken at your word, and sometimes you may even be chastised silently with a look, or on occasion challenged outright by a challenging phrase like “you look okay to me.”